-Carpal tunnel syndrome, or CTS, is a painful and debilitating condition that affects the hands and wrists.
+There are a variety of factors as to what causes carpal tunnel syndrome.
+The condition is a painful and debilitating condition that affects the hands and wrists.
 Tingling, numbness, and pain in the wrist, hands, and fingers are usual symptoms of carpal tunnel.

 Carpal tunnel syndrome is caused by pressure on the median nerve, which runs from the forearm to the hand.
 The nerve passes through an area in the wrist called the carpal tunnel.